RotherOSS/ITSMConfigurationManagement/doc/content/configuration/basic_configuration.rst

 .. attention::

-   Please perform the following steps on a test system first because a large number of dynamic fields will be created by importing the classes.
+    Importing the Ready2Import classes will create a large number of dynamic fields and is not automatically reversible.
+If in doubt, consider trying this on a non-productive system first.

 OTOBO provides the option to import class bundles that showcase some of the most commonly used Configuration Items (CIs).
 To get started, perform the following steps: